nahder/nahder.github.io/_manipulation_projects/simon_says.md

 ### III.
 Perception

 The [MediaPipe Hand Landmarker](https://developers.google.com/mediapipe/solutions/vision/hand_landmarker) detects 21 hand-knuckle coordinates from a camera stream.
-A hand gesture classifier (re-trained with custom configurations) then computes the most probable right-hand gesture.
+A hand gesture classifier was [retrained with custom configurations](https://github.com/techfort/opencv-mediapipe-hand-gesture-recognition) and then computes the most probable right-hand gesture.
 This model and classifier were integrated into the `gesture_classifier` node with a publisher.
 Stability criterion were added to ignore spurious classifications.

 ### IV.
 Game

+The `allegro_game` node serves as the main game loop.
+It: <br>
+1) generates gesture sequences for the hand <br>
+2) sends them to the planner and controller modules <br>
+3) evaluates if the player has performed them with the perception module <br>
+4) increases difficulty each round

+### Future Work
+- Re-filming with the fixed finger, adding more gestures
+- Incorporating motions into the sequences
+- GUI?
+Sound?
+Games have a lot of potential routes!

+### Thanks to:
+Matthew Elwin, Ritika Ghosh, Ananya Agarwhal, Zachary Alves

 Check out the project &#8594; <a href="https://github.com/nahder/Allegro-ROS2" class="github-button" target="_blank">GitHub</a>